Elixonus/optics/README.md

 3) **Object tool** indicated by the cube symbol to interact with the properties specific to the object you are selecting.
 For lasers, this is used to toggle the emission ON and OFF.
 For mirrors, this is used to cycle the type of interference from refractive, reflective, absorbtive.
-If the mirror is in refractive mode, the index of refraction can be dialed up and down with the mouse.
+If the mirror is in refractive mode, the index of refraction can be dialed up and down an extended amount with the mouse.
+For guide tools, this is used to toggle between a ruler and a protractor.

 ### Output
 Three types of mirror are displayed differently.